 Case managers can do the following:

-- Look for resources that match your needs
+- Look for resources that match your needs and explore eligibility

-- Connect you with other agencies
+- Connect you to other resources and services

 - Go with you to appointments at other agencies